-The RSE group aims to collaborate with you to help improve your research software.
+The RSE team aims to collaborate with you to help improve your research software.
 We can provide dedicated staff to ensure that you can deliver excellent research software engineering on your research projects (see example projects and testimonials).
 Supporting the entire University, we have collaborators in every faculty and have supported researchers in a range of subject areas including engineering, mathematics, computer science, biology, linguistics, physics, chemistry and geography.

-The RSE group provides a mixture of
+The RSE team provides a mixture of

 The RSE service is typically via a grant costed service (see below).
 For more information on how our service is provided please see the provision of RSE staff page.

-If you require paid RSE support which cannot be budgeted into a research grant, we provide an different mechanism for buying RSE support.
-In this case we charge an internal RSE service day rate of £274 for internal grants and £537+VAT for external partners and industry.
-The service rate is based off an average cost of an RSE in our group and has a 10% faculty administration cost.
+If you require paid RSE support which cannot be budgeted into a research grant then we provide an different mechanism for buying RSE support.
+In this case we charge an internal RSE service day rate of £384 for internal grants and £585+VAT for external partners and industry (2021 rates).

-The aim of the RSE group is to provide staff to support software engineering for research.
+The aim of the RSE team is to provide staff to support software engineering for research.
 This is aways done as a collaborative exercise.
 In most cases where an RSE is required, the novel research is facilitated by software and the RSE rather than the development of software being novel in its own right.

-If you have a considerable requirement for RSE staff you may consider underwriting an RSE staff member with the group.
+If you have a considerable requirement for RSE staff you may consider underwriting an RSE staff member with the team.
 By doing so you will ensure that a member of staff will exist with the specific skills which you require for your research.
 You will also be given the opportunity to join our strategy group to influence how free RSE time should be allocated.
 Underwriting a post does not guarantee that the staff member will be available to you 100% of the time.
 The staff member will be costed onto grants (benefiting you are your research group) in the normal way.
 Our method of cost recovery will allow us to recover up to 75% of the staff costs which will be reimbursed annually.
 Cost recovery will be reported on at each RSE strategy group meeting which you will be invited to attend as a contributor to the group.
-Examples of current contributors include The Department of Computer Science and CICS.
+Examples of current contributors include The Department of Computer Science and IT Services.